-Chichester has 518 listed buildings, 18 of which are Grade 1.
+Chichester has some 518 listed buildings, 18 of which are Grade 1.
 Find out more about them on the heritage trails and discover a lot of hidden architectural gems and stories about Chichester’s amazing history that will surprise you.

 Chichester’s four principal streets still mainly follow the pattern of the Roman settlement, founded nearly two thousand years ago.
 The city walls – remarkably intact for an English town – also follow the Roman plan and contain masonry from the original construction.
 The first four city centre walks explore each of Chichester’s historic quadrants that are divided by the four principal thoroughfares of North, South, East and West streets.
 Each quadrant has its own special atmosphere and distinctive history.
 A great rebuilding from the late seventeenth century, replaced timber-framed thatched houses with the characteristic Georgian street scene of brick and stucco buildings that exist today.
 Other trails explore the city’s history across a variety of interesting themes.

 Trail 1 – North-West Quadrant

 The North-West Quadrant was, prior to the eighteenth century, dominated by market gardens and livestock farming, including slaughterhouses.
 Today, among the older buildings, are the modern administrative centres of a county town, including County Hall, Chichester Library and the Novium Museum.

 This part of Chichester once had five churches and a Franciscan Priory; today three of the churches have been lost and the remaining two, along with the priory chapel have been converted to secular uses.
 The open greenery of Priory Park, framed by the city walls give a sense of space and peace to the north-east quadrant.